 - If there is an impending emergency such as a fire under the hood and you must immediately escape, then keep in mind the dangers of step and touch potential

-- To protect against touch potential dangers: (1) Do not touch the ground and the car’s metal door frame and/or the car’s shell at the same time (as the car may be a conductor of the electrical current from the downed power line; and (2) Land with both feet together on the ground
+- To protect against electrocution dangers: (1) Do not touch the ground and the car’s metal door frame and/or the car’s shell at the same time (as the car may be a conductor of the electrical current from the downed power line; and (2) Land with both feet together on the ground

 - To protect against these dangers, use the shuffle or bunny-hop methods to move away from the downed wire once you are safely out of the vehicle